upthebuzzard/upthebuzzard.github.io/_games/greedy-devils.md

 * a standard deck of playing cards
 * at least 2 players
    * _we are testing with 3 and 4 players e'en now_
-* a unique token for each player
+* a unique token to mark each player's position on the heap
    * small enough so that a few can fit on a single playing card
    * e.g. chess or monopoly pieces
 * enough space
-   * in the middle, to lay out a 5x5 grid of cards
+   * in the middle, to lay out a 5x5 grid of cards, with room round the edge
    * in front of each player, to display up to 6 cards

 ## Prepare the heap

-Shuffle 52 playing cards, and deal them face down as 25 mini piles arranged in a 5x5 grid.
+Shuffle the deck of 52 playing cards, and deal them face down as 25 mini piles arranged in a 5x5 grid.
 Doesn't matter if the piles have different numbers of cards.
 Turn over the top card of each pile to be face up and, later, any time the top card is taken from a pile, ensure the revealed card is face up.

 The value of the top card in each of 5x5 piles represents the height above bedrock of the heap at that location.
 Aces are low, Kings are high (literally).